Homeschool Family Workshops

-Be sure to preregister, as capacity is limited.
-Available only to homeschool families with children ages 4 and older.
+Be sure to register in advance, as capacity is limited!
+Available only to homeschool families with children ages 6 and older.
 The Museum asks that there be one adult per three children.

-Registration takes place three times during the school year.
-On the day registration opens, sign up online and pay by credit card.
-If you are not able to register online, the workshop may be full: Call 713.639.7586 or e-mail firstname.lastname@example.org to be placed on a waiting list.
+On the day registration opens for each workshop, sign up online and pay by credit card.
+If you are not able to register online, the workshop may be full: Call 713.639.7835 or e-mail firstname.lastname@example.org to be placed on a waiting list.

 If you are not able to attend the workshop you have signed up for, please call 713.639.7586 as soon as possible so that families on the waiting list may be contacted.

 Questions?
 Contact email@example.com or 713.639.7586.